Derrycunnihy Wood

 Park History

-Derrycunnihy Wood was designated as a nature reserve by the Irish government in 1989, recognizing its exceptional ecological value as one of Ireland's finest remaining native oakwoods.
-The reserve lies within the larger Killarney National Park, Ireland's first national park established in 1932 when the Muckross Estate was gifted to the State.
-The woodland is managed by the National Parks and Wildlife Service with a primary focus on conserving its ancient oak trees and exceptional bryophyte communities.
+Derrycunnihy Wood was designated as a national nature reserve by the Irish government in 1989, recognising its exceptional ecological value as one of Ireland's finest remaining native oakwoods.
+[1] The reserve lies within the larger Killarney National Park, Ireland's first national park established in 1932.
+The woodland is owned and managed by Coillte Teo with a primary focus on conserving its ancient oak trees and exceptional bryophyte communities.
 Scientific research has documented the remarkable diversity of mosses, liverworts, and lichens, confirming Derrycunnihy's status as internationally important for these organism groups.
-The site is designated as a Special Area of Conservation under the EU Habitats Directive.
+The site is also designated as a Special Area of Conservation under the EU Habitats Directive.

 Major Trails And Attractions

 The primary walking route through Derrycunnihy connects to the Old Kenmare Road, an ancient trackway linking Killarney to Kenmare that passes through the reserve.
-A challenging 10.6-kilometer trail runs from Derrycunnihy to Torc Waterfall, involving approximately 630 meters of elevation gain through some of Killarney National Park's most spectacular scenery.
+[1] A challenging trail runs from Derrycunnihy toward Torc Waterfall through some of Killarney National Park's most spectacular scenery.
 Along the route, walkers pass through atmospheric ancient oakwood where trees draped in moss and fern create an almost primeval landscape.
 The wood offers some of Ireland's finest examples of Atlantic oakwood, with the cathedral-like quality of the mature oak canopy creating a memorable experience.
 Wildlife encounters with red and sika deer are possible, particularly in early morning or evening.

 Visitor Facilities And Travel

-Derrycunnihy Wood is located along the N71 scenic route between Killarney and Kenmare, approximately 12 kilometers south of Killarney town.
-Limited roadside parking is available near the Old Kenmare Road access point.
+Derrycunnihy Wood is located within Killarney National Park, accessible from the N71 scenic route between Killarney and Kenmare.
+[1] Limited roadside parking is available near the Old Kenmare Road access point.
 The reserve has no visitor facilities, with the nearest services available in Killarney or at Muckross House.
-Walking routes are unmarked and can be challenging, with rough terrain and wet conditions requiring proper footwear and outdoor clothing.
+Walking routes can be challenging, with rough terrain and wet conditions requiring proper footwear and outdoor clothing.
 Visitors should be prepared for rain at any time of year and should inform someone of their intended route before undertaking longer walks.
 Access is on foot only, and dogs should be kept under control to avoid disturbing deer and ground-nesting birds.

 Conservation And Sustainability